lm2-poly/RodiCS/README.md

 #### Wake-oscillator model
 The function `run_wake_oscillator` in `wake_oscillator.py` is written in the same fashion as `run_dyamic`.
 Because the wake-oscillator model assumes that the vortex-induced lift is an additional unknown governed by the van der Pol equation (see [Facchinetti et al. (2004)](https://www.sciencedirect.com/science/article/abs/pii/S0889974603001853)), we consider a new mixed space solution with additional subspaces, and the van der Pol equation is included in the final variational form.

-### Tests
+### Examples
-In each test case, you can open the file and tune the parameters as you wish.
+In each example, you can open the file and tune the parameters as you wish.
 You can either launch the following command in terminal
 ```
-python3 test_name.py
+python3 example_name.py
 ```
 or execute it in a Python interactive editor such as [Spyder](https://www.spyder-ide.org/).

 #### Static case
-The file `test_static_distributed.py` gives the deformation of a rod under a uniformly distributed load.
+The file `example_static_distributed.py` gives the deformation of a rod under a uniformly distributed load.
 After the simulation has done, a window will open with a 3D view of the rod.

-Another test is in `test_static_drag.py`, which simulates a rod under static drag for different flow speeds.
+Another example is in `example_static_drag.py`, which simulates a rod under static drag for different flow speeds.
 A figure will appear showing the deformations with a top view.

 #### Transient case
-We suggest three tests.
-The files `test_dynamic_ramp_up.py` and `test_dynamic_oscillatory.py` simulate the motion of a rod under a ramp up flow speed and an oscillatory flow.
-The file `test_wake_oscillator_ramp_up.py` simulates the motion of a rod under a ramp up flow speed, arising vortex-induced vibrations.
+We suggest three examples.
+The files `example_dynamic_ramp_up.py` and `example_dynamic_oscillatory.py` simulate the motion of a rod under a ramp up flow speed and an oscillatory flow.
+The file `example_wake_oscillator_ramp_up.py` simulates the motion of a rod under a ramp up flow speed, arising vortex-induced vibrations.

-In each of theses tests, a graphical window will open after the simulation has done.
+In each of theses examples, a graphical window will open after the simulation has done.
 It means that an image sequence of the simulation is being saved.
 The sequence will be saved in the folder `output/`.
 If you want to make an animation of it, you can use some software like [ffmpeg](https://ffmpeg.org/ffmpeg.html) or [imageJ](https://imagej.net/Welcome).
 Moreover, there is the possibility to view the solution at a precise instant.
 Function plotting the time evolution of the tip displacement, as well as the deformation profiles in time, are also available, imported from the file `postprocessing.py`.
 If you want to test these features, you need to uncomment them.

 It should be borne in mind that transient simulations might take time before completing, especially if the chosen time step is small, or the final instant is large.